SarJHunt/content-curator/README.md

 - Identifying MVPs although honestly, that got a little fuzzy due to it being a competition!
 Tried to do more than was perhaps necessary.
 - Adding in the Substack link and the calendar functionality.
 - Deployment to Vercel to check early that the set-up of the proposed app works.
-- Checking that the app can be relatively easy to link to Strapi (it is).
+- Checking that the app can be relatively easy to link to Strapi (it can be).
 - The decision to obtain some user feedback in advance of submission.
 - The decision to outline my approach to the web app in a clear way (i.e. this document).